 The first chapter provides an explanation of the legal framework within which California schooling takes place and key players at the state, district, and school level.
 Ensuing chapters examine student attendance and truancy, curriculum law, employment law, teacher and student rights of expression, the school and religion, students with disabilities, student discipline, privacy and search and seizure, and legal liability in both state and federal court.

 Also included are chapters on unions and collective bargaining, educational finance issues, and racial and gender discrimination.
 Appendices provide a glossary of legal terminology, an explanation of how to find and read legislative enactments and judicial decisions, and a list of sources for accessing law.
 The book's table of contents is included on this website.

 Law never stands still.
-To keep the book current, the authors maintain a cumulative update for the third edition on this website.
+To keep current with changing legal precedent, the authors maintain a cumulative update for the third edition at www.californiaschoollaw.org.

 About the author

 Frank Kemerer teaches education law at the University of San Diego as a Professor-in-Residence.
 He has been researching and teaching education law for over thirty-five years at universities in New York, Texas, and California.
 Included among his books are the legal text Constitutional Rights and Student Life (West Publishing Company 1979), School Choice and Social Controversy (Brookings Institution Press 1999), School Choice Tradeoffs (University of Texas Press 2002), and The Educators' Guide to Texas School Law (University of Texas Press 2010, seventh edition).
 Professor Kemerer received his Ph.D. in educational administration and policy analysis from Stanford University with a law minor from Stanford Law School in 1975.
 He also received his AB and MA from Stanford and served as a researcher at the Center for Educational Research at Stanford.